csb6/editorial/README.md

 Most Unix-like systems should already have an ncurses shared library, but on Windows you will most likely have to install PDCurses, which implements the same interface as ncurses on Windows platforms.
-The editor only uses the most basic features of NCurses (no fancy widgets or anything), so it should be compatible with PDCurses.
+The editor only uses the most basic features of ncurses (no fancy widgets or anything), so it should be compatible with PDCurses.
 However, this has not been tested.

 If there is no viable ncurses support for your platform, it should be